 The Federal Government has announced the full closure of the Ijora Bridge in Lagos beginning April 27 to carry out urgent repair works aimed at restoring structural integrity.

 Federal Controller of Works in Lagos, Mrs. Olukorede Kesha, made this known during an inspection of the bridge on Monday.
-She revealed that the ongoing rehabilitation had reached its final and most critical phase, which involves lifting the bridge deck to replace approximately 50 worn-out bearings beneath the structure.

 “This bridge has gone through different phases of repair.
 We are now at the stage where we must lift the deck to change the damaged bearings underneath,” Kesha explained.